bsmith89/StrainFacts-manuscript/doc/submission.md

 of StrainFacts and Strain Finder are compared across five distinct accuracy indices, with lower scores reflecting better performance on each index.
 Simulated data had 200 samples, 40 underlying strains, and 250 SNPs.
-For each tool, both 40 and 60 strain models were parameterized ("1x" and "1.5x" respectively), and every model was fit with five independent initializations to each simulation.
+For each tool, 32, 40 and 60 strain models were parameterized ("0.8x", "1x" and "1.5x"
+respectively), and every model was fit with five independent initializations to each simulation.
 All 25 estimates for each tool-parameterization combination are shown.
 Scores reflect **(A)** mean Unifrac distance between simulated and inferred strain compositions, **(B)** mean absolute difference between all-by-all pairwise Bray-Curtis dissimilarities calculated on simulated versus